lachhebo/pyclustertend/README.md

 ## Notes

 It's preferable to scale the data before using hopkins or vat algorithm as they use distance between observations.
 Moreover, vat and ivat algorithms do not really fit to massive databases.
-For the user, a first solution is to sample the data before using those algorithms.
-As for the maintainer of this implementation, it could be useful to represent the dissimalirity matrix in a smarter way to decrease the time complexity.
+A first solution is to sample the data before using those algorithms.